2091k/ZebraPrintLab/README.md

 | Configuration & persistence | 0 / 5 |
 | Hardware / Host comm / RFID / Network | 0 / 67 |

-The full label-design path (layout, fields, barcodes, variables, templates) is complete.
-Hardware-tuning categories grow with the Printer Settings modal; the four 0% buckets at the bottom require a Tauri build for bidirectional printer I/O.

 ---

 ## Limitations